-Licensing Franchising The licensor grants licence to a foreign company (licensee) to produce and sell goods under the licensor's logo and trademarks for a fee.
-The franchiser grants a foreign firm (franchisee) the right to operate a business using a common brand name for an initial or a regular fee.
-Operations are related to production and marketing of goods.
-Operations are related to the services business.
+Licensing Franchising licensor's logo and trademarks for a The franchiser grants a foreign firm (franchisee) the right to operate a business using a common brand name for an initial or a regular fee. production and marketing of Operations are related to the services business.
 Less stringent rules and regulations Strict rules and regulations